-Reciprocal Links: Do They Help or Hurt Your SEO?
+Reciprocal Links: Do They Help Or Hurt Your SEO?

 As a result, you’re only boosting your competition’s SEO, not your own.

-Link exchanges or reciprocated links should be between sites with similar content and themes, and not between directly competing sites.
+Link exchanges or reciprocated links should be between sites with similar content and themes and not between directly competing sites.

-4. Loss of Trust
+4. Loss Of Trust

 You never want to lose the trust of search engines.
 But reciprocal links can cause this to happen in two ways:

-- Your site has a ridiculously high number of 1-to-1 links
+- Your site has a ridiculously high number of one-to-one links

-- Your link’s anchor text is consistently suspicious, or unrelated to your content.
+- Your link’s anchor text is consistently suspicious or unrelated to your content.

-Developing Relationships Is Key
+Developing Relationships And Providing Value Are Key For Reciprocal Links

-Building relationships in your industry is a crucial part of any effective link building strategy.
+Don’t seek out reciprocal links for the sole purpose of getting more site traffic or building your backlink profile.

+Instead, understand that aiming to be useful and valuable with your on-site linking will naturally lead to reciprocal links.

-Linking to relevant, trusted resources is an excellent way to build trust and authority and develop relationships with brands in your niche.
+Linking to relevant, trusted resources is an excellent way to build authority and develop relationships with brands in your niche.

-By linking to authority sites, your site has higher chances of being seen by those site owners, which could lead to links from them in the future.
+You’ll also give your readers immense value by pointing them to sites with trusted, relevant, useful content.
+That builds trust with your audience, which nurtures them and pulls them further into your brand ecosystem.